flomesh-io/ztm-draft/gui/README.md

-# ZTMesh developing with  Tauri + Vue 3 + Vite
+# ZTMesh developing with  Tauri2.0 + Vue 3 + Vite

-This template should help get you started developing with Tauri + Vue 3 in Vite.
+This template should help get you started developing with Tauri2.0 + Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

 ## Recommended IDE Setup